purv2100/Simplii21/README.md

   ## Project`s Funding

-    Our project is currently not funded, and we operate on a volunteer and open-source basis, and currently,improvement of the project solely relies on the dedication           of our team and contributions from the open-source community.
+  Our project is currently not funded, and we operate on a volunteer and open-source basis, and currently, improvement of the project solely relies on the dedication           of our team and contributions from the open-source community.

    ## Future Scope